 I did not endeavor to fight against logical progression.

-Invariably, I did not have an agenda about how I wanted anecdotal facts to be steered.
+Invariably, I did not have a plan about how I wanted anecdotal facts to be steered.

 I went where the facts led me.